-A fine arts degree is helpful, but it may take more than that to break into creative direction.
+A fine arts degree such as a BFA or MFA is helpful, but it may take more than that to break into creative direction.
 “It’s like anything else these days,” says Lichter.
 “You need to know someone or, better yet, someone needs to know you.”

-Ace advises rookies to identify the companies they most want to learn from and apply there.
-Then try your hand at a little bit of everything, figure out what moves you and work your way up the ranks.
+Ace advises rookies to identify the companies they want to learn from and apply there.
+Then try your hand at a little bit of everything, figure out what moves you, and work your way up the ranks.

 Check out open creative director positions and other digital media jobs on Mediabistro’s job board.

 A: A Creative Director sets the creative vision for a brand or project across various platforms, such as digital, print, and film.
 They ensure the project’s visuals and messages align with this vision while managing budgets, timelines, and client relationships.

 Q: What skills are essential for a Creative Director?